finnianr/Eiffel-Loop/doc/Contents.md

 * [./benchmark/ZSTRING-benchmarks-latin-1.html Base character-set Latin-1]
 * [./benchmark/ZSTRING-benchmarks-latin-15.html Base character-set Latin-15]

 ## Image Utilities
 Image utilities providing:

 1. SVG to PNG conversion using C library [http://librsvg.sourceforge.net/ librsvg]
 2. Miscellaneous routines from the [https://cairographics.org/ Cairo graphics C library]

 ## Installer Vision-2 GUI
 A graphical user-interface for installing and uninstalling applications using Vision-2 and Vision-2-x components

 Includes a special user interface to provide an accurate determination of the display size for Windows users.
 The user is asked to resize a window to the size of an A5 piece of paper.
 ## XHTML Viewer
-A basic XHTML text renderer based on the [https://www.eiffel.org/files/doc/static/17.05/libraries/vision2/ev_rich_text_flatshort.html EV_RICH_TEXT] component found in the [https://www.eiffel.org/doc/solutions/EiffelVision_2 EiffelVision2 library].
+A basic XHTML text renderer based on the [EV_RICH_TEXT](https://www.eiffel.org/files/doc/static/17.05/libraries/vision2/ev_rich_text_flatshort.html) component found in the [EiffelVision2 library](https://www.eiffel.org/doc/solutions/EiffelVision_2).

-It was used to create the help system in the [http://myching.software My Ching software] with page content authored in the Thunderbird email client and then exported as XHTML.
+It was used to create the help system in the [My Ching software](http://myching.software) with page content authored in the Thunderbird email client and then exported as XHTML.

-See class ${EL_HTML_TEXT} below for supported XHTML tags.
+See class [EL_HTML_TEXT](https://github.com/finnianr/eiffel-loop/tree/master/library/graphic/toolkit/html-viewer/el_html_text.e) below for supported XHTML tags.
 This component facilitates the creation of a hyperlinked contents side bar in a split window.
 ## Vision2-X UI Container Extensions
 Window, dialogs and other widget-container extensions for the [EiffelVision2](https://www.eiffel.org/resources/libraries/eiffelvision2) library.